-- The 2018 mitigation plan for high wind events involving PM{10} in Prowers County which includes dust control measures for the area, was issued a determination of completeness by the EPA in April 2019, pursuant to 40 CFR 51.930(b)(3)(ii). - State odor control regulation for hog farms. - Statewide oil and gas emission controls. - Scrubbers, baghouses, dust collectors and area dust suppression at Western Sugar. - Lime spray dryer, low NO_x burners, and selective catalytic reduction at Pawnee Power Plant.
-If approved by the PUC, Unit 1 will be converted to natural gas fuel by December 31, 2028. - Low NO_x burners, packed scrubber and flare device, along with other permit conditions to limit emissions at the Cargill meat packing plant.
+- The 2018 mitigation plan for high wind events involving PM10 in Prowers County which includes dust control measures for the area, was issued a determination of completeness by the EPA in April 2019, pursuant to 40 CFR 51.930(b)(3)(ii). - State odor control regulation for hog farms. - Statewide oil and gas emission controls. - Statewide emission standards for consumer products and architectural and industrial maintenance coatings - Scrubbers, baghouses, dust collectors and area dust suppression at Western Sugar. - Lime spray dryer, low NO_x burners, and selective catalytic reduction at Pawnee Power Plant.
+Unit 1 will be converted to natural gas fuel by December 31, 2025. - Low NO_x burners, packed scrubber and flare device, along with other permit conditions to limit emissions at the Cargill meat packing plant.